 - Provide resources which effectively support the curriculum and school topic structure

 We are lucky to have a fantastic library consisting of over 10,000 books!
-The library opened in September 2008, with over 30,000
+The library opened in September 2008, with over 30,000 book loans to date!

 The collection is divided into sections for Reception/Key Stage 1 pupils and for Key Stage 2 children.
 Our book stock contains a wide variety of fiction and non-fiction books, including books to support the children’s topic research, as well as story books by hundreds of different authors, including classic authors like Enid Blyton and Michael Morpurgo and up to date favourites such as Jacqueline Wilson, David Walliams and many others.